gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Enables the super user feature for Azure Information Protection.

 ### [Export-AipServiceTemplate](Export-AipServiceTemplate.md)
-**Classic client only.** Exports the properties of a protection template from Azure Information Protection to a file.
+Exports the properties of a protection template from Azure Information Protection to a file.

+If you have the unified labeling client, we recommend using the

 ### [Get-AipService](Get-AipService.md)
 Gets the activation status of the protection service from Azure Information Protection.